Oil and Gas Financing through the Nigerian Content Intervention (NCI) Fund.

 Upon submission of the application, it takes forty-five (45) working days to access the loan.
 This is subject to fulfilment of all terms and conditions and contract confirmation from an International Oil Company (IOC), where applicable.

-Different documents are required for the different types of loan available (this can the accessed on the website) but a major requirement for all loan types is a detailed Feasibility Report containing the following:
+To obtain loan from the Nigerian Content Intervention Fund, different documents are required for the different types of loan available (this can the accessed on the website) but a major requirement for all loan types is a detailed Feasibility Report containing the following:

 - Introduction & Background: This shows the information on the company’s activities since incorporation, biographies of shareholders of the company and their percentage shareholding, project concept which is the need for the project and the detailed project description.